aaronzberger/EdnaBackend/README.md

 # Setup
-We use Docker to manage all dependencies, so the setup is simple.
+This project uses Docker to manage all dependencies, so the setup is simple.
 1. Install Docker

 All the Docker components (routing, database, backend) communicate via a Docker network, so we need to create one.